-‘Twas the moments before bedtime, when all through the house….
+‘Twas the moment before bedtime, when all through the house….

 I had already tucked my little pookie into his crib with his favorite cuddly, gray blanket.
 His big brother was safely in bed as well, though probably reading by nightlight.
 But he was tucked in nonetheless.